 The District Council requires a Development Permit to be issued in areas of the community that have been established by this plan as a Development Permit Area.
-The justification for designating an area is clearly defined; with guidelines identifying how new developments must address the uniqueness of that particular area.13.
+Specific areas that have been designated are recognized in Section 17.0 of this document.
+The justification for designating an area is clearly defined; with guidelines identifying how new developments must address the uniqueness of that particular area.